 Corporate operating costs increased \$30.5 million to \$156.5 million in fiscal 2016 compared to fiscal 2015.
-The increase in corporate operating costs in fiscal 2016 was primarily due to increased costs to support the start-up of a shared manufacturing facility in Mexico (up \$13 million) and higher incentive compensation expense.
+The increase in corporate operating costs in fiscal 2016 was primarily due to increased costs to support the start-up of the corporate-led shared manufacturing facility in Mexico (up \$13 million) and higher incentive compensation expense.